Tuition and Fees, Financial Aid, Scholarships and Tuition Reimbursement Programs

 - Tuition waivers allow certain students who are not Texas residents to reduce the cost of tuition to in-state rates.
 The Pharm.D. tuition rate is the same for in-state and out-of-state students, therefore these waivers would not apply for college of pharmacy classes.
 Waivers may apply to students taking classes at UT Tyler during the first and second year summer semesters.

 Incoming first year pharmacy students who have previously taken coursework at UT Tyler may apply for scholarships designated for returning students.
-Current pharmacy students with no prior coursework at UT Tyler become eligible for scholarships designated for returning UT Tyler students after session 1 of the first professional year.
+Current pharmacy students with no prior coursework at UT Tyler become eligible for scholarships designated for returning UT Tyler students after the first professional year.
 UT Tyler Scholarships range in criteria, requirements and amounts.
 Interested students should contact the College of Pharmacy Office of Student Affairs for additional information.

 Pharm.D. students MAY be eligible for the following UT Tyler Scholarships: